Skip to main content

 • Example:

-# Print description information for all model files
+# Print input counts for all models

 print(model.input_counts)